Scholarships

 A scholarship is a type of financial assistance that is awarded to students to supplement the cost of their education.

-This money does not have to be paid back.
-Some scholarships are need-based (student must show some financial need), some are merit-based (based on a student's academic performance or special characteristic/skill), and some are a mix of the two.
+Most scholarships are need-based (student must demonstrate some financial need), some are merit-based (based on a student's academic performance or special characteristic/skill), and some are a mix of the two.
 Most scholarships require an application to be submitted.
 Additional materials may be required.

 Scholarship Eligibility and Application